Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 Many people feel unsure before starting counselling, particularly if they have never had counselling before.

-You do not need to prepare anything in advance or know exactly what to say.
+You do not need to prepare anything in advance, and you do not need to know exactly what to say.
 We can begin with whatever feels most important to you, whether that is a recent experience, a memory, a feeling, or simply where things feel difficult right now.

 If you have questions before getting started, you may find the FAQ page helpful.
 You can also explore my grief support articles for further reflection on grief and loss.